 It keeps for up to 3 months in the freezer.

-One vegetable stock cube is enough to flavor up to 13.5 – 20 fl oz of water, depending on the desired taste intensity.
+One vegetable stock cube is enough to flavor 400 ml-600 ml of water, depending on the desired intensity of taste.

-Dissolve a vegetable stock cube in hot or cold water to get a light and tasty vegetable broth.
+Dissolve a vegetable stock cube in hot or cold water to obtain a quick and light vegetable broth.

-Add a vegetable stock cube to flavor sauces and recipes with vegetables, legumes, meat, and fish, and as a base for a light sauté without adding additional oil during cooking.
+Add a vegetable stock cube to flavor recipes based on vegetables, legumes, meat, and fish and as a base for a light sauté without adding extra oil during cooking.

-Indispensable for the preparation of risottos, soups, and broths.
+Essential in the preparation of risottos, soups, and stews.

 You can experiment with other vegetables, but the basic recipe with carrots, onions, and celery is the most balanced and versatile.